-The Samsung Galaxy Android Nougat update is starting to pickup steam.
-If you own a Samsung Galaxy S7, Galaxy S6, or Galaxy Note 5, now would be a good time to start preparing for your Android Nougat update.
+Samsung’s Galaxy Android Nougat update is starting to pickup steam.
+If you own a Samsung Galaxy S7, Galaxy S6, or Galaxy Note 5, you should start preparing for your Android Nougat update.

 Google’s Android 7.0 Nougat update has been out since August.
 The operating system introduces new features and fixes and it’s slowly making its way to popular smartphones and tablets.
 The list now includes Samsung’s Galaxy smartphones and tablets.

-Samsung’s Android Nougat beta is over and the company is starting to push out its official version of Android Nougat.
+Samsung’s Android Nougat beta is over and the company pushing out its official version of Android Nougat.

-With the Android 7.0 Nougat release underway and expected to hit more devices in the first half of this year, Galaxy smartphone and tablet users should be keeping tabs on Nougat.
-You should also be taking some steps to prepare for your version of Android Nougat update.
+With the Android 7.0 Nougat release underway and expected to hit more devices in the not-so-distant future, Galaxy smartphone and tablet users should be keeping tabs on Nougat.
+You should also be taking some steps to prepare your device for the upgrade.

 Android Nougat is a huge update, an important one, but it could cause problems for many of you.
 This is why it’s important to do some prep work ahead of your installation.
-It’s impossible to predict what you might run into.
+It’s impossible to predict what kind of problems you might run into.

 While most of you will end up installing Android 7.0 Nougat on your Galaxy device, there are some things we think you need to do before installing it on your Galaxy S7, Galaxy S6, Galaxy Note 5, or any other Galaxy phone or tablet.